Book a FREE consultation

 Breathing in a sense of abundance during difficult conversations allows us to stay the course even if our partner doesn't.

-to take their words as personal.
+I teach partners how to remind themselves when their partner is off and not to take their words as personal.
 Men often get stuck in the bad dynamic of feeling bad about themselves if they offend their partners and can shut down.
 Teaching men to pull themselves into greater self-esteem gives them the confidence to stay in difficult conversations.

 The soul of relationship recovery rests in the ability for couples to simultaneously step out harmful patterns and into healthy dialogue.

 Ken is a certified psychotherapist that specializes in a powerful approach called Gestalt Therapy that focuses on building a person's awareness, self-esteem and mind-body connection.READ MORE